mattiaorzincolo/reinforced_advisor/README.md

 ### Results

 The first evidence in favour of this tailor made RL model is the learning curve of the training error.
-Assuming a 'vanilla' agent as an equivalent model to the proposed with the only difference in the design of the Actor Network: 'vanilla' has a simplier network, made just of a fully connected layer without any other regularization methods nor LSTM layers.
+Assuming a 'vanilla' agent as an equivalent model to the proposed one, with the only difference in the design of the Actor Network: 'vanilla' has a simplier network, made just of a fully connected layer without any other regularization methods nor LSTM layers.
 While the 'vanilla' learning seems steady across the training, the custom model significally grows after the 400 timestamp.
 Remember, this is not actually a training error since there is a reward function instead of a loss, so the more the better.

 <div align='center'>